evant/sparkle/docs/notes.md

 Unlike the reference, values are _not_ converted to strings if their types differ.
 It is a compiler error instead.
 You can do this explicitly with concatenation ex: `"1" is 1 ""`.

+The reference says that for arrays, ex: the less than "the operator will return true if the length of the left is smaller than that of the right, or if they are the same length and the sum of the values in the left array is smaller than that of the right."
+There's a couple of problems with this.
+First, this method of comparison is kinda useless, it relies on the writer to know ahead of time if the arrays will always be the same size or not because the behavior is completely different based on that.
+Second, "the sum of all the values" only works for arrays of numbers, arrays of other types is not defined.
+Instead, I decided to _only_ compare arrays based on length as this is well-defined in all cases.

 ## Calling